raydac/java-comment-preprocessor/README.md

 - --i use ./test as source folder
 - --o use ./result as destination folder
 - --p define named global variable HelloWorld? with the 'Hello world' content
+- --z turn on checking of file content before replacement, if the same content then preprocessor will not replace the file

 The Main idea
 ==============